-Instagram Reels, Facebook’s response to TikTok, is now available in 50 countries worldwide.
-Reels is an addition to the existing Instagram platform that lets you record, edit, and share 15-second videos.
+Instagram Reels, Facebook’s response to TikTok, is now available in 150 countries worldwide.
+Reels is an addition to the existing Instagram platform that lets you record, edit, and share up to 90-second videos.
 If you have a large Instagram following and don’t want to take the time to build a following on the now-iconic TikTok, Reels is a great Instagram feature.
 Like TikTok, Reels lets you record and share short-form video content that gets added to Instagram’s Explore feed.

 Reels is similar to Instagram Stories, but there are a few key differences.
 For starters, Reels includes a wider range of video editing tools, AR effects, and speed controls.
 It also gives you the option to combine multiple videos, aligning and trimming to create seamless transitions.

 If your Instagram account is public, Reels can be shared to the Explore feed to make it easier for people who don’t already follow you to find your content.
 Plus, you can include original audio that other users can then use in their own Reels (with attribution to you, of course).

 Instagram Reels will probably be easy to use for those of you who have used Instagram or TikTok, but if you want to create high-quality Reels, it’s important to have a solid understanding of what Reels can—and can’t—do.
 In this article, we’ll share how to create Reels on Instagram, how to use existing videos to create Reels, and how to use the Reels editing tools.

 We’ll also share a few Instagram Reels tips for businesses including some examples of brands that are already shining with the new Instagram feature.
 Let’s start with a really quick overview of Instagram Reels.

 How to Use Instagram Reels to Get More Followers and Boost Engagement: